 I grew up in the desert, in the hot San Bernardino/Rialto area, located an hour east of Los Angeles.
 After graduation from high school I moved to Atlanta, GA to attend Morehouse College, an all-male historically black liberal arts college.
 Upon completing my BA in African American Studies I intended to return to Southern California to work at my high school alma mater.
-However, intrigued by Branson's Gallard Fellowship and commitment to diversity and community service, I planned to take a one-year detour -- that has suddenly turned into fourteen.
-Depending on the time of year, I can be found working on admission, inclusion/diversity initiatives, community service, or on our Summer Program.
+However, intrigued by Branson's Gallard Fellowship and commitment to diversity and community service, I planned to take a one-year detour -- that has suddenly turned into sixteen.
+Depending on the time of year, I can be found working on admissions, inclusion/diversity initiatives, or on our Summer Program.
 When I'm not at Branson, I'm spending time with my family and doing ministry in West Oakland.
-At night I remove my administrator hat and assume the role of a hard-working graduate student who is close to completing a Masters of Divinity.
 While I strive to be an all-around nice guy, I apologize in advance for the trash-talking alter ego that takes over from April to June (aka NBA Playoffs time).
-GO LAKERS!
+GO LAKERS (and WARRIORS)!

 am a true Northern California girl- my roots stem back six generations